Categories: Programming, BigData

 The Raw Data Vault stores data in three kinds of structures: hubs, links, and satellites.
 These can be relational tables, but other options are possible.
 In general, for each “data type” represented in the incoming data (eg customer) there is:

-• link tables join hubs together, ie represent relations between entities.
+- link tables which join hubs together, ie represent relations between entities.
 A link refers to two or more hubs.

 This representation is covered in more detail below.